Data Science Interview AMA | Make Your Skills Marketable

 - iPython Notebooks

 R and Phyton have the most extensive set of libraries & tools to help and automate everyday tasks.
-If you're a Data Engineer, you’re more likely to work with Hadoop, MapReduce, and Spark and as a Data Analysts, interactive data visualizing tools such as Tableau would be frequently used.
+If you're a Data Engineer, you’re more likely to work with Hadoop, MapReduce, and Spark and as a Data Analyst, interactive data visualizing tools such as Tableau would be frequently used.

 The resume is often the first impression your potential employer receives.
 Therefore, it's important to carefully design your resume.
 In the webinar, resume structure and design are discussed in detail.